FLORIDA: Fake-looking Real Images Dataset: Models and Performance

 There exist various models designed for distinguishing between fake and genuine images.
-In this preliminary investigation serving as a proof of concept, we evaluate two specific models.
+In this preliminary investigation serving as a proof of concept, we evaluate two specific models\footnote{This experiment was conducted over 510 images from PART1 and PART2 of the dataset.}.
 The first model, known as Bard, is a versatile multi-modal large language model (LLM) accessible at \href{https://bard.google.com/}{https://bard.google.com/}.
 The second model is specialized for detecting fake images and can be found at~\href{https://huggingface.co/umm-maybe/AI-image-detector}{https://huggingface.co/umm-maybe/AI-image-detector}.
 We manually uploaded the images to these platforms and recorded the results (See Figure~\ref{fig:platforms}).

 Bard demonstrates an accuracy rate of 38.2\%, which means it correctly identifies images as real in only 38\% of cases, even though all the images are indeed real.
+Bard refused to process 92 images that contain people, perhaps due to privacy reasons.
 In contrast, the Hugging Face API achieves an approximately 67\% accuracy rate.
 Given that these images look fake for humans the rather high accuracy of the latter model is a bit surprising.
 The extent of human performance on this dataset remains uncertain and must be evaluated in the future.
 This could involve, for instance, interspersing these images with other counterfeit ones and soliciting individuals to discern whether an image is genuine or fake.

 Confidence distributions of Hugging face API for images classified as real or fake are shown in Figure~\ref{fig:confidence}.
 It appears that the model tends to provide predictions with greater confidence for real decisions in comparison to fake ones.